publicsource/pittsburgh-powermap/README.md

 If you're only making small content edits, it may be simplest to edit files directly in Github (requires a user account with write access to this organization & repository).

-You can find direct links to files and relevant lines of code from the Wiki pages for editing content here:
+You can find direct links to files and further instructions for editing specific content areas here: https://github.com/publicsource/pittsburgh-powermap/wiki

 Navigate to a file and:
 - Click the "edit" icon in the upper right